-Founded in 2008 by saxophonist Aaron Burnett, the Big Machine reflects on society’s urgency for freedom and peace in a world ruled by corporations and overwhelming technology.
-In a small ensemble setting, the Big Machine attempts to incorporate the aspects of modern day electronic music and world music with the traditional classical and jazz practices of the past innovators of our time.
-As part of his Roulette residency, Burnett returns with his ensemble to premiere Compound Gravity.
-Combining aspects of electronic live production elements alongside traditional jazz harmonic themes, this performance aims to establish a vehicle to explore these possibilities within the format of a small group of musicians.
-Aaron Burnett and the Big Machine will present new works alongside some older compositions—delving into these combinations of stylistic rhythmic and harmonic using specific genres of music such as Drum and Bass, Hip Hop, modern jazz, and modern classical.
-Burnett’s new work of this evening will explore the possibilities of various poly-rhythms, serial compositional techniques, solo repertoire, extended technique, including more jazz oriented song forms and melodies.
+Saxophonist Aaron Burnett founded his ensemble the Big Machine as a way of interacting with society’s urgent need for freedom and peace in a world ruled by corporations and overwhelming technology.
+In a small ensemble setting, the Big Machine incorporates elements of modern-day electronic and world music with the traditional classical and jazz practices.
+As part of his Roulette residency, Burnett and the Big Machine premiere Compound Gravity, a project that combines electronic live production with traditional jazz harmonic themes, and aims to explore these possibilities within the format of a small group of musicians.
+The ensemble includes Burnett, Peter Evans, Carlos Homs, Nick Jozwiak, and Kayvon Gordon, and will present new works alongside older compositions—delving into the stylistic, rhythmic and harmonic using specific genres of music such as Drum and Bass, Hip Hop, modern jazz, and modern classical.
+New works will explore the possibilities of various poly-rhythms, serial compositional techniques, solo repertoire, extended technique, including jazz-oriented song forms and melodies.

 Aaron Burnett — tenor sax

 Peter Evans — trumpet

 Kayvon Gordon — drums